jerryvu26/jerryvu26/README.md

 ### Hi there 👋

-I'm Jerry, also known as Raeexpe.
+I'm Jarema, also known as Jerry.

 - 🔭 I’m currently working on school projects.
 - 🌱 I’m currently learning C++ and Python.
 - 💬 Ask me about anything, really.
-- 📫 How to reach me: [see this](https://raeexpe.xyz/socials/)
+- 📫 How to reach me: [see my website](https://jarema.me)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm really dumb.